All Episodes

 Andy McCabe, sure.

-Let's let's have a fifth investigation.
+Let's have a fifth investigation.

-Uh yeah, never mind everything I just said earlier in the day that got the media so hyped up, hysterical and crazy, uh, is not true that we couldn't come to a conclusion because of DOJ policy and constitutional issues surrounding whether you can or cannot indicate a sitting president.
+along with the Attorney General Bill Barr, yeah, never mind everything I just said earlier in the day that got the media so hyped up, hysterical, and crazy is not true that we couldn't come to a conclusion because of DOJ policy and constitutional issues surrounding whether you can or cannot indict a sitting president when I said over and over again that was not a consideration,

-When I said over and over again that was not a consideration, uh, even though I, well, backtracked at my own press conference reading somebody else's handwritten notes poorly because I had no idea what was in it.
+even though I, well, backtracked at my own press conference reading somebody else's handwritten notes poorly because I had no idea what was in it.

 That's what it seemed like to me.

-Now, John Solomon has a brand new investigative piece out, and the headline is Fed's gone wild, DOJ's stunning inability to prosecute its own bad actors.
+Now, John Solomon has a brand new investigative piece out, and the headline is: Fed's gone wild, DOJ's stunning inability to prosecute its own bad actors.

 One was caught red-handed, engaged in nepotism.

-Another, a lawyer, no less, admitted to shoplifting at a marine barracks store.
+Another, a lawyer, no less, admitted to shoplifting at a Marine barracks store.

-A third leaked sealed court information to the news media, fourth engaged in fraud by turning a government garage into a personal repair shop for many people, apparently.
+A fourth engaged in fraud by turning a government garage into a personal repair shop for many people, apparently.

 Suspects who cost taxpayers hundreds of thousands of dollars and significant breaches of public trust.